byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 #### Pro-biotic Eco-enzyme is *Water Therapy;* the practice of spending time *cultivating living healing water* for the purpose of enhancing whole health, *Earth Care,* wellness, and happiness.
 A practice of *symbiotic connection* with the natural world and with each other, *healing water to soul.*

+Wo-Men connect threw water, the universal solvent.
+Water speaks it takes the knowledge of the leaf from the mountains to the sea, and the rain takes it up from the sea back to the mountains.

+Wo-Men don't have to abandon their 'modern' lives but they do have to protect the rivers.

 ***Self-care that goes far beyond the self.* Symbiotically nourishing, fortifying and gentle.
 Remarkably enough the Physical Body and Mother Earth find natural healing benefits from this one easy process.***

 *Yes, Nature is that simple, effective and synergistic.*